Definition of Hereditary Spherocytosis

 Diagnosis of Hereditary Spherocytosis

 A positive family history gives the first important hint.
 Also, microspherocytes with low diameter are visible in the blood smear.
 The proportion of reticulocytes in the blood count is usually 5 – 20%.
-For protection of the findings, osmotic resistance of the erythrocytes can be tested, which has a right-shifted spread at spherocytosis.
+For the protection of the findings, osmotic resistance of the erythrocytes can be tested, which has a right-shifted spread at spherocytosis.
 To exclude auto-immunological events as a cause of hemolysis, the Coombs test should also be performed.
 Since there is no autoimmune mechanism at spherocytosis, it will be inconspicuous.

 Therapy of Hereditary Spherocytosis